WangJiuming/YOLOOP/README.md

 ### download sample data
 YOLOOP performs extremely efficient loop detection across contact maps obtained with various sequencing protocols and from various cell lines.
 All of the datasets (ie contact maps and loop annotations) are in the public domain.
 Their source and access number are listed in the Supplementary of our paper.
 In the meanwhile, please also feel free to use any of your own datasets!

-YOLOOP supports the two currently most commonly used two file formats of contact maps, namely cooler and hic.
-For a better performance, we suggest use cooler format over hic for less memory IO overhead.
+YOLOOP supports one of the currently most commonly used file formats of contact maps, cooler.
+For a better performance, we highly recommend use it for less memory IO overhead.
 If only hic format is available, you may also check out [this](https://github.com/4dn-dcic/hic2cool) very convenient tool to convert it from hic to cool.

 In the following tutorial, we will use the [HUVEC dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525) downloaded from GEO with access number GSE63525.